The Mystery of the Never-Ending Period: 16 Possible Reasons

 When Your Period Takes Over

-Let’s face it: bleeding from your vagina for days on end is no picnic.
-And when your period decides to stick around for a few extra days, you can’t help but wonder why.
-The truth is, everyone’s “normal” period is different, and what’s typical for your friends, family, or even your mom might not be typical for you.
+Bleeding from your vagina for days on end can be frustrating and worrisome.
+If your period decides to stick around for a few extra days, it’s natural to wonder why.
+The truth is, everyone’s “normal” period is different, and what’s typical for others might not be typical for you.

 A Typical Period… and Then Some